sauce-archives/help/docs/guides/tutorials-appium/appium-cross-platform-automation.md

         deviceId = watcherDeviceId;

-        // Create a connection with TestObject using the your username and password TestObjectClient client = TestObjectClient.Factory.create();
+        // Establish a connection with TestObject using your username and password.
+        TestObjectClient client = TestObjectClient.Factory.create();
         client.login(System.getenv("TESTOBJECT_USERNAME"), System.getenv("TESTOBJECT_PASSWORD"));

-        // Get a list of TestObject devices.
+        // Get the device descriptor list from TestObject.
         List<DeviceDescriptor> descriptorList = client.listDevices();

-        for (DeviceDescriptor descriptor : descriptorList) {
+        // Find the device descriptor corresponding to our chosen device and get its platform. for (DeviceDescriptor descriptor : descriptorList) {
             if (descriptor.id.equals(watcherDeviceId)) {
                 this.platform = descriptor.os;